 Finishing with handwork

 All pieces by [ digimorphé ] involve skillful handwork.
-3D printing requires extensive manual labor: objects must be cleaned and freed from the unsolidified build material of the printing process, the support material or the sprouts must be carefully removed manually.
+3D printing requires extensive manual labor: objects have to be cleaned and freed from the unsolidified build material of the printing process, the support material or the sprouts must be carefully removed manually.
 Depending on the material, the finishing requests many different steps as sanding, polishing, dying, casting, coating and applying a patina.
 This tasks demand considerable amounts of time and the use of traditional handcraft methods.
 The combination of the dexterity of the machine with the intelligence of the hand makes each piece unique.